-- The usual exam time for this class conflicts with another class on my schedule or with the DRC office hours; may I schedule my exam for another time?
+- The usual exam time for this class conflicts with another class on my schedule or with the DRC testing hours (Monday-Friday, 8:00am-5:00pm); may I schedule my exam for another time?
 Do you have preferences about this alternate time?

 - If exams in this class are administered online, how will I access my accommodated exam?